Best practices for second-generation Car-Parrinello ab initio molecular dynamics with CP2K/Quickstep: Final CP2G relaxation

-With the previous steps, the accuracy of the DMP, and therefore the deviation from the BO surface is fixed.
-The energy dissipation is now well-minimized within the predefined number of corrector steps.
-As the deviation from the BO surface can be systematically controlled, it is the responsibility of the user to guarantee a sufficient accuracy and to test it if necessary.
-However, the required accuracy should not be exaggerated, because at the ab-inito level, it is normally superseded by single-particle finite-size effects and even more by statistical errors due to insufficient sampling, particularly in the presence of intrinsic correlation along any trajectory.
+After the preceding scans, the DMP accuracy and therefore the deviation from the BO surface are fixed.
+The energy drift has been minimized for the chosen number of corrector steps, but the resulting trajectory is not yet a production trajectory.
+The system should first be relaxed with exactly the DMP parameters that will be used later for sampling.
+This final relaxation is the step that makes the propagated DM history, nuclear coordinates, and velocities mutually consistent.

-Alternatively, one can argue that there is not much physics involved in fully minimizing the energy functional, at least up to a constant shift in the energy.
-The main purpose is to minimize the residual non-self-consistent force \cite{MarxHutter2000}, which is not explicitly calculated.
-In Car-Parrinello, this is solved in a very elegant manner by using an equation of motion (EOM) inspired by Ehrenfest dynamics \cite{Ehrenfest1927} so that the instantaneous, rather than the fully minimized, expectation value of the Hamiltonian yields the consistent forces.
-In our new approach, a BO EOM without a fictitious mass is used, so we need to explicitly alleviate the non-self-consistent forces by minimizing them and rigorously correcting the remainder in terms of sampling.
+The relevant quantity is not the absolute value of the electronic energy functional, but the residual non-self-consistent force \cite{MarxHutter2000}.
+In CPMD, the electronic equation of motion, inspired by Ehrenfest dynamics \cite{Ehrenfest1927}, is constructed so that the instantaneous electronic state yields consistent forces.
+CP2G instead uses a BO-like nuclear equation of motion without a fictitious electronic mass.
+Residual force errors must therefore be reduced by the corrector and the remaining dissipative component must be compensated statistically by the modified Langevin equation.

-As the Hamiltonian matrix is built up using the propagated density, it is now fully determined.
-If done correctly, it is very similar to the self-consistent KS Hamiltonian but is still different.
-It therefore needs to be explicitly relaxed, but now with the fast method.
-For this, our current input needs to be modified slightly by switching to \texttt{ENSEMBLE LANGEVIN} together with an appropriate noise, as in the first section.
+The Hamiltonian matrix is now built from the propagated density.
+If the parameter search was successful, it is close to the self-consistent KS Hamiltonian, but it is still not identical to it.
+The final relaxation is therefore performed with the fast CP2G settings by switching to \texttt{ENSEMBLE LANGEVIN}:

-As I lifted this from the relaxation run while continuing it, contrary to Fig.~(1), only the first 2.8 ps are BOMD relaxation, whereas the rest is relaxed in the manner just described.
-Once again, Fig.~(4) indicates that proper equilibrium between the different atomic species is given and the difference in amplitude is only due to the stoichiometry.
+In Figure~\ref{fig:final-relaxation}, only the first 2.8~ps correspond to the original BOMD relaxation; the remainder uses the CP2G settings described above.
+The species-resolved temperatures remain equilibrated, and the different amplitudes mainly reflect the stoichiometry of the system.